 This was a Guerrilla Performance

-The audience will be incidental but you can watch the documentation here
+The audience were be incidental but you can watch the documentation here

 Click here for an audio described version

 The satirical nature of our work reflects how we are confused and troubled by the world right now, particularly in terms of climate.
 Though our work is political, we aim to appeal to all ages and backgrounds by using physical theatre to comment on society non-literally.
 This way, we avoid alienating people and instead try to open up a space for discussion to bridge the gap between art and activism.